matthooks/jquery-elegant-expanding-textareas/README.markdown

 Lastly, the technique degrades gracefully, leaving a normal textarea with a default height when Javascript is absent.

 For a full overview of the technique and potential extensions, do yourself a favor and read the [original article](http://www.alistapart.com/articles/expanding-text-areas-made-elegant/).

+## Contribution guidelines

+Have a bug fix or a feature that you're dying to contribute to the project?
+Great!
+Follow these steps to ensure a timely response:

+* Fork the official repository.
+* Make your changes in a topic branch.
+* Send a pull request.

+That's it!
+If I have any questions or concerns, I'll address them in the pull request's comments.